R4lfXD/FIFA-21-Career-Mode-spreadsheet-for-English-Football/README.md

 The base club I chose is Bradford City, but of course, rename and color to colors of your own club.
 You can enter their historical achievements, stats and more.

 Check back on the instructions file once in a while when you encounter problems or forget what is purpouse of which feature.

+**Quick Feature List :**
+- Record stats of your players in each competition
+- lol

 **Tips for editing** (optional)**:**
 - For club logo use Wikipedia site of the club.